 The COVID-19 crisis has presented significant challenges for the global economy, and society more generally.
 Novel ways to access capital in order to, among other things, alleviate supply chain strains, provide healthcare or public health solutions and research new technologies and medicines are therefore a top priority.
-Social bonds may assist with this, as the International Finance Corporation ("IFC") has illustrated in its document describing social bond use of proceeds case studies.
-In response to this renewed interest, ICMA have published a Q&A document of the document of the published and COVID-19.
+Social bonds may assist with this, as the International Finance Corporation ("IFC") has illustrated in its document describing social bond use of proceeds case studies.4 In response to this renewed interest, ICMA have published a Q&A document5 which addresses topics related to social bonds and COVID-19.